Core features of a Complex Adaptive System

 Complex Adaptive System

 A complex adaptive system is a coherent system, where even a perfect understanding of its constituent parts is not cause‐effect related to the systems overall behavior.
 It is not possible to predict the behavior of the whole by knowing the behavior of the parts.
 The dynamic order (read viability) of a Complex Adaptive Systems emerges spontaneously, or, in other words, by self‐organized decentralize control.
+This does not mean there is no structure at all.
+It can just not be bureaucratic.

 A very important feature of a Complex Adaptive System is the viability ratio.
 In our PAC-man example, these are the mechanics inside the governance PAC-man that are governed by a mixture of controls.
 Or another easier to understand example.
 The financial potential of a company is dependent on the ratio of equity and debts or leverage ratio.
 The right diversity between equity and debts allows a company to attract additional capital to respond to an investment opportunity.
 Why is the ratio so important?
 Viability represents the potential to recognize, adapt to and absorb problem disturbances without noticeable or consequential decrements in performance and value creation.
 The viability ratio is a critical ingredient for viability because it gives the system the requisite variety that allows responding to disturbances or opportunities.